James Arciero

 James Arciero (born August 27, 1974) is an American politician.
 He is a state legislator serving in the Massachusetts House of Representatives and is a Democrat.

 Early life

-Arciero was born August 27, 1974 in Concord, Massachusetts and later graduated from Westford Academy.
+Arciero was born August 27, 1974, in Concord, Massachusetts, and later graduated from Westford Academy.
 He received the Eagle Scout award in 1993.

 Education

 He graduated from the University of Massachusetts Dartmouth with a Bachelors of Arts degree in political science in 1997 and from Suffolk University with a Master of Public Administration degree in 2001.

 Political career

 From 1996 to 1997 he was a member of the University of Massachusetts Board of Trustees.
 He is a former member of the Westford Democratic Town Committee.

+In 2008, Arciero was elected to represent the Second Middlesex district in the Massachusetts House of Representatives, a position which he has held since.